Support implementation of and access to a stand-alone ritonavir booster formulation for HIV-TB co-infected children

 Rejoice Mosia, Nurse, King Edward VIII Hospital, South Africa

-Abacavir exposure in children co-treated for tuberculosis with rifampicin and super-boosted lopinavir-ritonavir.
-Antimicrobial Agents and Chemotherapy, February 2020
+- 18 February 2020 - Abacavir exposure in children co-treated for tuberculosis with rifampicin and super-boosted lopinavir-ritonavir, Antimicrobial Agents and Chemotherapy

-Lopinavir–ritonavir super-boosting in young HIV-infected children on rifampicin-based tuberculosis therapy compared with lopinavir–ritonavir without rifampicin: a pharmacokinetic modelling and clinical study.
-The Lancet HIV, January 2019
+- 6 January 2019 - Lopinavir–ritonavir super-boosting in young HIV-infected children on rifampicin-based tuberculosis therapy compared with lopinavir–ritonavir without rifampicin: a pharmacokinetic modelling and clinical study, The Lancet HIV

 Tuberculosis: opportunities and challenges for the 90-90-90 targets in HIV-infected children.
 Journal of the International AIDS Society, December 2015